Akshitaa-01/Akshitaa-01/README.md

-# hi, i'm akshita ✨
+# Hi, I'm Akshita

-pathologically unable to leave broken code alone 🎀
+Pathologically unable to leave broken code alone 🎀

-*cs student • always in the middle of something 🌸*
+*Cs student • always in the middle of something 🌸*

 ---

-## ✨ tech stack
+## ✨ Tech Stack
 `JavaScript` `Node.js` `Express` `MongoDB` `EJS` `Bootstrap` `Html` `Css`

 ---

-## ✨ projects
+## ✨ Projects
 ### 🏡 [StayHub](https://github.com/Akshitaa-01/Stayhub)
 a full-stack property listing platform inspired by airbnb built it from scratch and refused to stop until it worked (see bio)